massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/01-buttons/button-toggle.md

 ---
 title: Button Toggle
 ---
-Description: Two link `button` elements which toggle between two values.
+Description: Two linked `button` elements which toggle between two values.

+### Status:
-## State: New as of 5.14.0
+* New as of 5.14.0

 ### Variables:
 ~~~